rhayman/ephysiopy/README.md

 ephysiopy requires python3.6 or greater.
 The easiest way to install is using pip:

-> python3 -m pip install dacq2py
+> python3 -m pip install ephysiopy

 Or similar.